 Recollection of George Balmer ( Bill's son):

 -My father did not talk about his war-time experiences, he kept it mostly to himself.
 At the age of 87 Bill was interviewed by his Grandson, Liam, and that interview contained the most detail I recall ever offered by Bill at any one time.
 (That interview is available at the bottom of this page);

 More than twenty years later, during a visit to his home, this same album was evident and I noticed that all those particular photos were missing, save two which were now posted in the very back of the album, face down.
-I assumed that he had removed the rest and I speculated that he had probably destroyed them?
-Years later, at his 80th birthday party, did I have the courage to ask him about those photos and he said;
+At the time I just assumed that he had removed the rest and had probably destroyed them?
+Only years later, at his 80th birthday party, did I have the courage to ask him about those photos and he said; "Yes, they just disappeared...".

--I recall other photos in his albums were of scenery, military parades, and the German ( Nazi) trophies he had “procured”.
+-Other photos in his album were of scenery, military parades, and the German ( Nazi) trophies he had “procured”.
 There was a selection of Lugers, pistols, binoculars, knives, swords, cameras, too much to recall.
 Some of these items I remember as the same knives and swords that hung on the wall in the living room of the old family farmhouse near Bear Lake.

 (* Almost all these items had disappeared by the time of his death. )

 -The most details I ever heard from dad about the horror of war was, when in his later years, while he was being questioned by my wife, who seemed at the time to be able to draw him out about the topic.
 One thing he told her was; “I saw things that were so terrible, I don’t even want you to know about them.”

 Comparisons - Williams Photo Selection from 1944 - ?